manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 ---

 I like writing rules for myself.
 The idea of organising my thoughts on any topic in a structured way gets me excited.
+My goal is to have rules for everything like [this guy](https://github.com/nikitavoloboev/knowledge/blob/master/focusing/rules.md).
 So it was inevitable I would create this post

 **Here are my Twitter rules:**